The current crisis of multilateralism has triggered the growing importance of traditional bilateral diplomacy.

 - International networking by public institutions is of huge value to the country, expanding its footprint and its country brand; we may call this essential public diplomacy.

 - The MFA is the master of the diplomatic network – controlling embassies, consulates, permanent missions – but the network serves multiple home clients, official and non-official.
 The effective MFA understands that its overseas network is a prime asset in its home coordination tasks, especially with the country’s non-official agencies.
-The more it is used, the stronger are the MFA’s home connections.
+The more it is used, the stronger the MFA’s home connections.
 That also enriches the diplomat’s essential knowledge base.

 When did bilateral diplomacy develop?